If you’re considering buying a franchise and want to know your franchise financing options, this article is for you.

 Working with the franchisor whenever possible can save you money and put you on solid ground as you continue your search for financing.

-Retirement Rollovers (ROBS) for Franchises
+Rollovers as Business Startups (ROBS) for Franchises

 It can be difficult to qualify for a conventional loan or an SBA loan, so often the best place to start when funding a franchise is with personal assets.
 Many people choose to start a franchise with their personal savings.